Key changes

 Amalgamations

-No legislative framework for amalgamations of 2 or more societies.
+No legislative framework for amalgamations of two or more societies.

 Amalgamations can take place in a similar way to the Companies Act 1993, but follow a simplified process for Incorporated Societies.